Sealants and Preventive Resin Restorations – When & How

 Gordon J. Christensen, DDS, MSD, PhD

 Are your sealants and preventive restorations achieving the best service potential for your patients?
 It has been proven that most sealants being placed today could serve much better if some changes were made in your procedure!
 What needs to be done to improve them?
-Along with live clinical demonstrations of the techniques discussed, this DVD answers:
+Along with live clinical demonstrations of the techniques discussed, this video answers:

 - When to seal teeth?